smcho-kr/kpcre/README.md

 ### Installing

-The install the modules follow these steps, always from the modules package root (i.e. where this file is located)
+To install the modules follow these steps, always from the modules package root (i.e. where this file is located)

 To compile the modules first type: